-13.04 Sick Days
+13.04 SICK DAYS

-Employees who qualify for benefits will receive an annual allowance of ten sick days.
+- (a) Employees who qualify for benefits will receive an annual allowance of ten (10) sick days.
 Sick days may be taken on the third day of sickness and will not be taken after the waiting period for weekly indemnity coverage.
-Sick days are not banked from year to year or paid out at termination.
+Sick days are not banked from year to year or paid out at termination. - (b) Notwithstanding (a) above, effective 2019, employees with five (5) or more years of service, are on benefits and were paid more than 1820 hours in the previous year will be eligible for up to three (3) sick days per year from the first day of sickness.